MatteoFalcioni/pattern_recognition/README.md

 Where $W$ represent the weight matrices for the differrent units, $\mathbf{b}$ and $\mathbf{c}$ are bias terms, $f$ denotes the activation function applied element-wise to the input of the recurrent unit and $g$ is the activation function applied to the output layer.

-Unlickily, RNNs suffer from certain limitations (vanishing and exploding gradient issues) that can hinder their performance on tasks that involve long-term dependencies.
+Unluckily, RNNs suffer from certain limitations (vanishing and exploding gradient issues) that can hinder their performance on tasks that involve long-term dependencies.
 These limitations motivated the developmentof more advanced architectures like Long Short-Term Memory (LSTM) network and Gated-Recurrent Units (GRU).
 A common LSTM unit is composed of a cell, an input gate, an output gate and a forget gate.
 The cell remembers values over arbitrary time intervals and the three gates regulate the flow of information into and out of the cell.
 Forget gates decide what information to discard from a previous state.
 Input gates decide which pieces of new information to store in the current state, using the same system as forget gates.
 Output gates control which pieces of information in the current state to output.
 In the equations below, matrices $W_{\alpha \beta}$ contain the weights of the input and recurrent connections, where the subscripts $\alpha ,\beta$ will be referring to weights for transitions from gate $\alpha$ to gate $\beta$, which could be input gate $i$, output gate $o$, the forget gate $f$ or the memory cell $c$.
 In the same way, $b_{\alpha \beta}$ will refer to biases for the layers, and $\sigma_\alpha$ will be the activation functions of the gates.